material-components/material-components-ios/components/ProgressView/ProgressIndicators.md

 property and setting a percentage progress with `progress`. `progress` must be set to a floating point number between 0 and 1.
 Values beyond this range will be capped within the range.

-Note: Activity indicators are hidden unless they are animating, even if the indicator is determinate progress.
+_**NOTE: Activity indicators are hidden unless they are animating, even if the indicator is determinate progress.**_

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift